jpmml/docs-jpmml-org/docs/conversion/sklearn/xgboost.md

 The main difference is converting any user-provided data container to Pandas' dataframe, which then enables casting columns into maximally specific type.

 The first part is easy.
-Simply instruct the `ColumnTransformer` meta-transformed to change modes using the `set_output` API.
+Simply instruct the `ColumnTransformer` meta-transformer to change modes using the `set_output` API.

 The second part is harder, because SkLearn lacks a casting transformer.
 Suggested workarounds include writing a cast function and wrapping it into the `FunctionTransformer` transformer, or developing a custom cast transformer class from scratch.
 Neither option is particularly appealing due to productionization challenges.

-The `sklearn2pmml` package provides a `CastTransformer` transformer that meets all the requirements.
+The `sklearn2pmml` package provides the `sklearn2pmml.preprocessing.CastTransformer` transformer that meets all the requirements.

 **General recipe**: cast continuous columns to `numpy.float32`, and cast categorical columns to `pandas.CategoricalDtype`.
 When dealing with complex data types or disjoint value spaces, apply the `CastTransformer` to one column at a time.